 Employee experience journey mapping is a method that can help you create positive experiences for your employees and improve the employee retention in your company.

 According to digital HR tech, an employee journey is “the time an employee spends at a company, starting when the employee applies to the organization and ending when the employee quits the organization.”
 And the time between those two moments is what creates the employee experience.

-Just like in a customer journey there are critical moments that have an impact on employee experience.
-These moments can significantly influence employee performance .
+Just like in a customer journey mapping there are critical moments that have an impact on employee experience.
+These moments can significantly influence employee performance.
 A technique increasingly used by many organizations is facilitating employee journey mapping to evaluate and improve employee experience in an organization.

 Similarly, to the varying customer segments having different needs, your employees are likely to have different experiences based on their interactions with your company.
 If you have any front of house employees, they will have very different experiences to your staff in the office.
+Additionally, people from different departments and backgrounds will have different experiences even if working in a crosfunctional team.
 Experiences of staff with more technical roles such as engineering and IT will differ to those from marketing and sales.